ajeyln/kodekloud_devops_learning/git_beginners/00_command_set.md

 + **Fetching and Merging** <br />
 	* git fetch origin master : to update the origin master branch in local repository
 	* gir merge origin/master : to merge origin master with local master
 	* git pull origin master : to fetch the origin master branch and merge origin master with local master.

+## Rebasing

++ **Rebasing and Interactive Rebase** <br />
+	* git rebase master :  Reapply commits on top of another(master branch) base tip.
+	* git rebase -i Head~<no.of commits> : modifying the git history of multiple commits, Where no.of commits is number of lastest commits
+	* git cherry-picking <commit-hash> - to copy the commit onto the branch, where commit-hash is hash id of commit that we are using current branch.